Ecosystems in Washington

 Shrubsteppe is a type of habitat that is very dry and has few trees.
 With rolling grasslands dotted with shrubs like sagebrush, rabbitbrush, bitterbrush, and other plants including bunchgrasses and beautiful wildflowers.
 A wide variety species of wildlife live in the shrubsteppe.
 In fact, some species live only in the shrubsteppe and nowhere else!
 You will learn about one of these species in the next activity.

-Review the shrubsteppe habitat guide to see pictures of landscapes, plants, and maps.
+Review the shrubsteppe habitat guide (PDF) to see pictures of landscapes, plants, and maps.
 Explore what other plants live in shrubsteppe habitat on the Washington Native Plant Society's website

 Vocabulary words